Conversational End-to-End TTS for Voice Agent: Experiments

 \section{Experiments}

-\subsection{Training strategy \& setup}
+\subsection{Training Strategy \& Setup}

 Our conversational corpus is recorded by two native Chinese female speakers who play the customer and the agent respectively.
-In this work, we only use the agent speech data containing about 2,000 utterances (3 hours) to train the TTS model for the voice agent\footnote{We use the complete utterance to extract the context BERT embedding for the context encoder.}.
-This corpus has rich conversational speaking styles and the wide phoneme context coverage by the new recording scheme, but such a small amount of data still cannot satisfy our requirement on intelligibility and stability when we use this corpus to train the end-to-end model from scratch.
-Hence our model are trained based on a pre-trained end-to-end model which is built with a standard TTS corpus to guarantee the stability of voice agent.
-More specifically, we build the end-to-end model using about 6 hours standard TTS corpus recorded by a native Chinese female speaker.
-We select the pre-trained model with stable attention alignment as the initialization model for our subsequent model training.
+The original recording is the whole dialog track with the customer and the agent data together, and we processed the data into utterances.
+In this work, we only use the agent speech data containing about 2,000 utterances (3 hours) to train the TTS model for the voice agent.
+The conversational script is from real customer service conversations covering various scenarios, such as travel, training, sales, bank, etc..., to ensure the richness of context and scene.
+But the small training data size is still a challenge to train a highly stable end-to-end TTS model.
+Hence the encoder and decoder are firstly pre-trained with a standard TTS corpus, containing 6 hours of Chinese reading-style speech recorded by a native Chinese female speaker, to compensate for this problem.